caracal-pipeline/caracal/README.md

 ### Manual installation

 We strongly recommend and describe an installation using a Python3 virtual environment (see [Installing a Python 3 virtualenv](#Installing-a-Python-3-virtualenv) for more information on this).
-Try outside a virtual environment only if you know what you are doing.
+Only try outside a virtual environment if you know what you are doing.

 Choose the name `${caracal-venv}` of the virtual environment.
 Then: